fleetingbytes/shell-scripts/notes-on-mktemp.md

 ## Tests

-I designed a set of test cases, where each test executes a particular invocation of mktemp and takes note of the paths of the created temporary files as mktemp reports them.
+I designed a set of exploratory test cases where each test is a particular invocation of mktemp and the result is the list of temporary files created this way.

-Each of my test cases either sets or unsets the *TMPDIR* environment variable before executing mktemp with 0 to 2 *template*s, with or without a *-t prefix* option, and with or without a *-p tmpdir* option.
+Each of my test cases either sets or unsets the *TMPDIR* environment variable before it executes mktemp with 0 to 2 *template*s, with or without a *-t prefix* option, and with or without a *-p tmpdir* option.

+Variables *TEST_TEMP_DIR* and *FALLBACK_DIR* in the table below represent paths to existing directories.
+Paths to the created temporary files in the result column are separated by space.

 | Test | Invocation                                                                   | Result                                                             |
 | ---- | ---------------------------------------------------------------------------- | ------------------------------------------------------------------ |